cognitojayant/my-blog-website/content/about.md

 > "**What I cannot create,  i do not understand**"

 I have learned machine learning and deep learning from massive collections of available Literature's and MOOC's.
-Main purpose of this website is to augment my understanding of mathematical and technical detail about machine learning, deep learning and computer science fundamentals.
+Main purpose of this blog is to augment my understanding of mathematical and technical detail about machine learning, deep learning and computer science fundamentals.

 ---